Heading to Sabah and looking for the best Kota Kinabalu travel itinerary? Perfect! We can help in this Kota Kinabalu itinerary blog.

-A cozy, welcoming option, the Mandarin Hotel Kota Kinabalu is only 25 minutes from the airport.
-Conveniently located in downtown Kota Kinabalu, it’s surrounded by a diverse selection of restaurants and shops, and walking distance to many of the city’s attractions.
+A cozy, welcoming option, the Mandarin Hotel Kota Kinabalu is in a central spot on Gaya Street so you are in a prime location for the Gaya Street Sunday Market.
+It’s surrounded by a diverse selection of restaurants and shops and walking distance to many of the city’s attractions.

 Friendly Reception staff, available 24-hours, welcome you to this 2-star hotel.
-81 rooms, all with Tunku Abdul Rahman Park views, include double, junior-suite and family-double.
-Rooms are air-conditioned, with flat screen TV, sofa and en suite bathrooms with either a bath or walk-in rain shower.
+There are 81 rooms which include double, junior suite and family rooms.
+Rooms are air-conditioned, with flat screen TV, sofa and ensuite bathrooms with either a bath or walk-in rain shower.

 Guests have complimentary WiFi and housekeeping, while a chargeable laundry service is offered.
-And no-one goes hungry, with the onsite restaurant and cafe bar open 24-hours.
 Parking and airport shuttle service available.